theJaxon/CKAD/README.md

 # Troubleshooting commands
 kubectl describe <object> # Used to also view resource requests and limits kubectl logs <object>

+# Follow the logs using -f
+kubectl logs <object> -f

 # When having more than 1 container in a pod use the -c flag
 kubectl logs <pod> -c <container>